vhegde91/SUSY_Photon/README.md

 Code needs to be compiled using Makefile.
 This gives an executable xxx.

+Inside Makeskims direcory:

+CS_*: Control Sample.

+DCS_*: Data Control Sample.

+MS_*: Measurement Sample.
+For ex, sample for measuring fakerate using tag & probe.

+DMS_*: Data Measurement Sample.

 #### To make skim interactively:
+`

-$ ./xxx inFile.txt outFile.root addInfo
+./xxx inFile.txt outFile.root addInfo
+`
 inFile.txt: is a text fil containg list of root files on which skimming is done.

 outFile.root: Ouptut skimmed tree.
 Output file name will be addInfo_outFile.root